arturdryomov/pages/content/posts/2019-08-15-midnight-in-android-themes.md

 Is it worth it?
 I think so.
 It sheds a light on hacks and forces to make universal decisions.
 This is a good thing.
 Ah, yes, it looks nice!

+> :book: The design team have published [their own view on the process](https://medium.com/design-juno/implementing-dark-mode-e57cccab19f9).
+> Feel free to take a look!

 ---

 The title is a reference to the [Midnight in a Perfect World](https://open.spotify.com/track/1z6zJqayfsAiiYtQ3minb7) track.